vasanthk/redux-demo/README.md

 If you've used server-side libraries like Express and Koa, you are familiar with the concept of middleware.
 In these frameworks, middleware is some code you can put between the framework receiving a request, and framework generating a response.

 Redux middleware provides a third-party extension point between dispatching an action, and the moment it reaches the store.
 People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.

+### Async Actions

+Even if you call an asynchronous API, you need to dispatch actions to change the stored data, and they will be processed by reducers synchronously.

+Usually, for any API request you'll want to dispatch at least three different kinds of actions:

+* An action informing the reducers that the request began.
+* An action informing the reducers that the request finished succesffully.
+* An action informing the reducers that the request failed.

 ### Reference